 At the start of the debate, Sam Harris well illustrated the fact that the world and what happens in it is intrinsically value free, and therefore requires conscious minds to create value judgments about what happens in the world.
 In other words, without a conscious system, there are no means by which to even make value judgments to begin with.
 Both Harris and Craig actually agree on the premise that a “conscious system” is necessary to make value judgments, but Craig, from the theistic point of view, believes it is God who is the “conscious system” that is the means by which objective moral value judgments are made, while Harris, from the atheistic point of view, believes it is human beings who are the “conscious system” that is the means by which objective moral value judgments are made.
 You would think this understanding of the necessity of a conscious system to make value judgments in the first place, and in the absence of an “objective moral law-giver” like God from Harris’ point of view, would lead him to the logical conclusion that what we value based on our varied human judgments is actually a subjective opinion rather than an objective fact.

-Craig argued that from the point of view of atheism, there can be no objective morality since there is no “objective moral law-giver” to be the standard against which to make moral value judgments.
+Craig argued that from the point of view of atheism, there can be no objective morality since there is no “objective moral law-giver” to be the standard against which to make objective moral value judgments.
 I agree with him.
-However, whether we call something “right” or “wrong,” “good,” or “bad,” is irrelevant to what I believe is the larger question why we even need to judge such things as “right” or “wrong,” “good,” or “bad” in the first place.
-In other words – why create moral values, instead of just observing the “golden rule” to do unto others as we would have done to unto us, simply because in doing so we are more likely to be treated well by others in return?
-This startlingly simple idea as quoted by Jesus in the Bible does not require God at all, ironically enough.
+However, whether we call something “objective” or “subjective,” “right” or “wrong,” “good,” or “bad,” is irrelevant to what I believe is the larger question why we even need to judge such things as “objective” or “subjective,” “right” or “wrong,” “good,” or “bad” in the first place.
+In other words – why concern ourselves with the idea of needing our moral values to be objective, instead of simply arriving at a consensus of the majority of that which is considered “moral” and “immoral,” even if it is not “objective,” or also observing the “golden rule” to do unto others as we would have done to unto us?
+This simple idea as quoted by Jesus in the Bible does not require God at all, ironically enough.
 It is amazing Harris did not plainly point this out to Craig.
 Dr. Craig, having the first word, was able to “set the rules” of what he would and would not argue, and sought to take control of the debate right away, challenging Harris’ premise in an attempt to distract Harris and take him off the course of his own prepared arguments.
 However, as the debate went on, it was clear that Harris was not going to take the bait and allow himself to lose control of the debate, as he at no point seriously engaged Craig in an all-out “tit for tat” war of words.
 While I can to some extent understand his use of this strategy, his lack of strong rebuttals to some of Craig’s points made Harris appear more vulnerable and evasive than strong.
 I am sure that was exactly Craig’s intention.
 I am also quite certain if Harris had pointed out the “golden rule” in his rebuttal, as evidence for “moral values” not requiring God, Craig would have cleverly responded the debate was about objective moral values, and not whether or not actions are desirable or not desirable, and the problem with conflating the two.
 This is ultimately the trap Harris fell into.
 He made the mistake of trying to get an “ought” from an “is” – to say that which factually serves the genuine well-being and flourishing of conscious creatures is what we “ought” to do.
 Harris believes we can get an “ought” from an “is” – that we can conflate “moral goodness” (ought), with that which contributes to the well-being and flourishing of conscious creatures, (is).
 However, this conflation is a logical fallacy as famously expressed by eighteenth-century Scottish philosopher David Hume – a conflation Harris was called on in this debate by Dr. Craig.

 I would have conceded to Craig and agreed with him that there is no objective morality from the point of view of atheism, but that the “moral” question is ultimately an irrelevant one.
 I would have counter-argued that what is ultimately and honestly of genuine concern for most people, including religious people, when it comes to “moral” issues, is what serves the genuine well-being of ourselves and others, not the theological exercise of how we judge actions “right” or “wrong” according to “moral standards” by a so-called “law-giver” that cannot even be proven to exist in the first place.
 During this debate, Craig said he was not trying to argue for or against the existence of God.
 The problem is, without proving the existence of God, his very premise is invalid to begin with, because it relies on an unknowable faith-based claim at its foundation, and not a knowable fact-based claim.
 While Harris said there is no reason to believe the universe is ruled by the “monster God” Yahweh, he never directly pressed Dr. Craig on the point that his premise was invalid unless he could prove God’s existence beyond a shadow of a doubt.
 In other words, Harris didn’t have to accept Dr. Craig’s false premise that proving God’s existence is somehow a “separate problem” from the objective morality argument.
 Craig had to prove God’s existence before he could even begin to make his “moral” argument in the first place.
 This is something I feel Harris had to stress in order to take control of the debate, by putting the burden of proof back on Craig, since he was trying to defend a faith-based claim which could not be assumed before being proven beyond a shadow of a doubt.
 While Harris may not have been correct on every aspect of his overall argument, at least his premise involved that which we know as a matter of fact actually exists – namely, human beings.
 Craig assumes God as a “given,” but he cannot assume any faith-based “givens” such as the concept of God, and therefore could not be taken seriously in this debate unless he could and did prove God’s existence beyond a shadow of a doubt, which he refused to do in this debate.
 The only “givens” are facts, not unproven faith claims.